History of the Yuan dynasty: End of Yuan rule

 The Yuan remnants retreated to Mongolia after the fall of Yingchang to the Ming in 1370, where the name Great Yuan (大元) was formally carried on, and is known as the Northern Yuan dynasty.
 According to Chinese political orthodoxy, there could be only one legitimate dynasty whose rulers were blessed by Heaven to rule as Emperor of China (see Mandate of Heaven), and so the Ming and the Northern Yuan denied each other's legitimacy as emperors of China, although the Ming did consider the previous Yuan which it had succeeded to be a legitimate dynasty.
-Historians generally regard Ming dynasty rulers as the legitimate emperors of China after the Yuan dynasty, though Norther Yuan rulers also claimed to rule over China, and continued to resist the Ming under the name "Yuan" or "Northern Yuan".
+Historians generally regard Ming dynasty rulers as the legitimate emperors of China after the Yuan dynasty, though Northern Yuan rulers also claimed to rule over China, and continued to resist the Ming under the name "Yuan" or "Northern Yuan".

 The Ming army pursued the ex-Yuan Mongol forces into Mongolia in 1372, but were defeated by the latter under Biligtü Khan Ayushiridara and his general Köke Temür.
 They tried again in 1380, ultimately winning a decisive victory over the Northern Yuan in 1388.
 About 70,000 Mongols were taken prisoner, and Karakorum (the Northern Yuan capital) was sacked.
-Eight years later, the Northern Yuan throne was taken over by Biligtü Khan Ayushiridara, a descendant of Ariq Böke, instead of the descendants of Kublai Khan.
+A few months later, the Mongol throne was taken over by Jorightu Khan Yesüder, a descendant of Ariq Böke, instead of the descendants of Kublai Khan.
 The following centuries saw a succession of Genghisid rulers, many of whom were mere figureheads put on the throne by those warlords who happened to be the most powerful.
 Periods of conflict with the Ming dynasty intermingled with periods of peaceful relations with border trade.
-In 1402, Örüg Temür Khan (Guilichi) abolished the name Great Yuan; he was however defeated by Öljei Temür Khan (Bunyashiri), protege of Tamerlane (Timur Barulas) in 1403.
-A few decades later the new khan Batumongke (1464–1517/43) took the title Dayan meaning "Da Yuan" or "Great Yuan". and reunited the Mongols.
+Sources by the Ming dynasty claimed Örüg Temür Khan (Guilichi) abolished the name "Great Yuan" in 1402; he was however defeated by Öljei Temür Khan (Bunyashiri), protege of Tamerlane (Timur Barulas) in 1403.
+A few decades later the new khan Batumongke (1464–1517/43) took the title Dayan, some scholars believe it meaning "Da Yuan" or "Great Yuan".
+Contrary to this, other views hold that the title "Dayan" is derived from the Mongolian word means "origin" or "whole", and symbolizes the reunification of the Mongols.
 His successors continued to rule until the submission to the Qing dynasty in the 17th century.